isaiah1701/k8-eks/README.md

 - Prometheus and Grafana
   Provides metrics scraping, alerting, and rich real-time dashboarding 📊 to monitor application health and infrastructure performance.

+- RBAC (Role-Based Access Control)
+  Implements namespace-scoped and cluster-wide permissions 🛡️ to secure access to Kubernetes resources and ensure principle of least privilege.